referefref/honeydet/README.md

 It can detect honeypots based upon the premise that given a specifically crafted request they will generate a unique and identifying response to tcp/udp packets.
 It can be run either as a web server, a command line tool, or as a web API.
 Signatures support hex, string and regex detection methods on TCP and UDP.
+Features a SQL backend for persistent scans which can be managed throuhg the web interface.

 ### What doesn't it do (just yet)?

-Honeydet comes with a few example signatures for detecting honeypots, after the application is in a reasonable working state more effort will be put into creating signatures for various honeypots.
+Honeydet comes with a few example signatures for detecting honeypots, now that the code is in a useable state, signature development will continue.

 ### Installation
 ```